python/typing_extensions/doc/index.rst

       Inheriting from a deprecated class now also raises a runtime :py:exc:`DeprecationWarning`.

+.. decorator:: disjoint_base

+   See :pep:`800`.
+A class decorator that marks a class as a "disjoint base", meaning that child classes of the decorated class cannot inherit from other disjoint bases that are not parent classes of the decorated class.

+   This helps type checkers to detect unreachable code and to understand when two types can overlap.

+   .. versionadded:: 4.15.0

 .. decorator:: final

    See :py:func:`typing.final` and :pep:`591`.
 In ``typing`` since 3.8.